 - 1. Has a rhythm, made right/by blood.
 Certainly saved/God's condemnation.
 Friendship with God/death of his Son.
 While His enemies/Saved through life of His Son. - 2.
-If God has done the more difficult thing...reconciling unworthy sinners...how much more can He do the easier thing of saving us from His wrath. - 3.
-The language of vs 10 changes from justified "a legal' thought and reconciled, "a relational" thought. - G. Verse 11 becomes the capstone of this section and the spring board to the next.
+If God has done the more difficult thing...reconciling unworthy sinners...how much more can He do the easier thing of saving us from His wrath. - a) To be reconciled in Paul's mind means two things.
+First the accomplished work of Christ and second the acceptance of that work by the believer. - b) The force of the passage is that while were were sinners/enemies that God was reconciling us! - 3.
+In verse 9 justification is through the blood and in verse 10 reconciliation is through the death of His Son. - 4.
+The language of vs 10 changes from justified "a legal' thought and reconciled, "a relational" thought. - G. Verse 11 becomes the capstone of this section and the spring board to the next. - 1.
+To rejoice over what God has done for us and has given to us in Christ Jesus is to lead us to hope and peace! - 2.
+Rejoice, friends of God!